-Version 10 of the Varieties of Democracy (V-Dem) data set, released in the Spring of 2020, was used.
+For the most recent update of the GSoD Indices (v5, 2021) Version 11.1 of the Varieties of Democracy (V-Dem) data set, released in the Spring of 2021, was used.
 Updated versions of the Civil Liberties Dataset (CLD), the Lexical Index of Electoral Democracy (LIED) and the Media Freedom Dataset were obtained directly from the authors.
 The International Country Risk Guide (ICRG) data set was purchased.
-For the remaining eight data sets (see Table A.1), the versions available online were downloaded during March-May 2020.
-Since the Polity IV and Political Terror Scale data sets had not been updated by that time, scores for 2018 were added by International IDEA staff based on the Human Rights Reports of the U.S. State Department and in close consultation with the academic advisors of the GSoD Report.
+For the remaining eight data sets (see Table A.1), the versions available online were downloaded during March-May 2021.
+Since the CIRIGHTS, Polity 5 and Political Terror Scale data sets had not been updated by that time, missing scores for 2018 to 2020 (as needed) were added by International IDEA staff based on the Human Rights Reports of the U.S. State Department and in close consultation with the academic advisors of the GSoD Report.
 A copy of the downloaded data was archived for future reference.
 The next step in the procedure was to prepare the data to enable the indicators to be consolidated into a single data set.

 Note: Examples of the syntax (code) included in this Guide are provided only for those steps that involve the actual computation of the GSoD Indices.
-The data cleaning procedure can be carried out in multiple ways using various combinations of software, depending on preference and/or experience.
-In this case, data cleaning was completed using a combination of Excel, SPSS and R, depending on the task.
+The data cleaning procedure can be carried out in multiple ways primarily using R.